dlsucomet/MLResources/MLReferenceList.md

 A list of highly recommended short courses and lecture video series.

 ## Mathematics for Machine Learning
 Machine Learning requires some mathematical prerequisites for you to understand what's going on.
 Generally, experience with statistics, probability, linear algebra, and multivariate calculus are hard requirements.
-Reading papers and books are super hard without the prerequisites, so we cannot stress how important it is to go through them first!
+Reading papers and books is hard without the prerequisites, so we cannot stress how important it is to go through them first!
 If you're pressed with time, I recommend running through just CMU 10-606.
 Otherwise, the other things listed would provide really good resources.

 |Course |Source |Notes |Prerequisites |
 |:-------- |:---|:---|:---|